akretion/docky/doc/manual/introduction.rst

 We will build it and run it to have a functional odoo project.

-In odoo/spec.yaml, you will write module's url from github that you need to install when you build your odoo project.
+In odoo/spec.yaml, you will write module's url from git repository that you need to install when you build your odoo project.

 In odoo/requirements.txt, you will write all python dependency you need to run your odoo project.